canada-ca/open-source-logiciel-libre/en/standards/publishing-open-source-code.md

 [Back to Table of Contents](../../README.md#english-content)

+* Authorities
+* Objectives and expected results
+  * The expected results of this directive are as follows
+* Requirements
+  * Exceptions to publications

+* Appendix A - Intellectual Property
+  * Approvals
+  * Copyright
+    * Identify as an employee of the Government of Canada
+    * Crown Procurement Contracts
+  * Appropriate Government of Canada Copyright Identification
+  * Contributor License Agreement
+  * Licencing
+    * Licences

+* Appendix B - Source Code Repository
+  * Organizations
+  * Mandatory Files

 ## Authorities

 This Standard is issued under the authority of section 7 of the [Financial Administration Act](https://laws-lois.justice.gc.ca/eng/acts/f-11/) and pursuant to sections 3 and 6.4.9 of the [Policy on Management of Information Technology](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=12755) and the section C.2.3.8 of the [Directive on Management of Information Technology](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249#claC.2.3.8).